What Home Equity Is and Why It's a Valuable Long-Term Investment

 - Increasing square footage.
 Increasing a home’s square footage will also increase its value.
 Consider finishing your basement, adding a deck or building an addition, such as a home office, mudroom or laundry room.

 - Cater to your demographic.
-Depending on your neighborhood and your price point, certain features appeal to different demographics and geography.
+Depending on your neighborhood and price point, certain features appeal to different demographics and geography.
 Younger buyers are interested in smart technology.
-An older buyer might be interested in a first floor main bedroom or a walk in shower.
+An older buyer might be interested in a first-floor main bedroom or a walk-in shower.

 Impact of home depreciation

-When home values fall, you may have less equity than you had before.
+When home values fall, you might have less equity than before.
 This can cause problems if you go to sell or refinance your mortgage.
 Most lenders require you to have at least 20% equity in your home before you can refinance.

 If your personal finances are still sound, you might want to stay put and work to build more equity.
 That's your best option if you’re underwater.
-When you stick with it, you can benefit from the market conditions improving and driving your home’s value back up and you won’t lose money.
+When you stick with it, you can benefit from improving market conditions, which drive your home’s value back up and you won’t lose money.

-If your finances have taken a hit at the same time as your mortgage going underwater, you have a few not too pleasant options to get out from under the debt.
-When you sell while your home value is down, you do lose money.
+If your finances have taken a hit at the same time as your mortgage going underwater, you have a few not-too-pleasant options to get out from under the debt.
+When you sell while your home value is down, you lose money.

 Options when you can't afford to stay in your home: